 On the theoretical side it would be interesting to find out what are the minimal setup assumptions needed for our result.
-The UC model is known to require some setup assumption, but can one reproduce our result in the model from [Can00] without using setup?
+The UC model does not necessarily require setup assumption when t < n/2.
+Can one reproduce our result without setup assumptions?
+Maybe in the model from [Can00]?
 Can our result be reproduced under more general computational assumptions?